carlignn/carlgaspar/content/posts/the-philippine-government.md

   * And a resident of the Philippines for not less than two years
 * ### House of Representatives (Lower Chamber)

   (Filipino: Kapulungan ng mga Kinatawan ng Pilipinas) Is the lower house of the Congress of the Philippines.
-It is often commonly referred to as Congress and informally referred to as the Kamara.
+It is often commonly referred to as Congress and informally referred to as the **Kamara**.
 The district and sectoral representatives are elected for a term of three (3) years with a maximum of three (3) consecutive terms.
 Members of the House are officially styled as representative (Kinatawan) and sometimes informally called Congressmen or Congresswomen (mga kongresista).

   The House of Representatives shall be composed of not more than 250 members, unless otherwise fixed by law, who shall be elected from legislative districts apportioned among the provinces, cities, and the Metropolitan Manila area in accordance with the number of their respective inhabitants, and on the basis of a uniform and progressive ratio, and those who, as provided by law, shall be elected through a party-list system of registered national, regional, and sectoral parties or organizations.
 The lower house has the power to impeach certain officials, and must be the source of all money bills.
 * ### Legislative process